 Writer’s guidelines include a wealth of information about each magazine that can help you formulate your ideas and understand exactly what editor’s want.

-Tweak your query letter to ensure the editor know you’ve read the guidelines for his/her publication.
+Tweak your query letter to ensure the editor knows you’ve read the guidelines for his/her publication.

 Savvy writers quickly develop a basic query letter template with their address and contact details on the letterhead, plus a few standard phrases that all query letter emails should contain.
 This template will save you a lot of time in the future.

 If you don’t already have your own query letter template, I wrote a book that includes 20 sample query letters, The Complete Guide to Query Letters for Travel Writers.
-You can use my samples as a template for your own query letters.
+You can use my samples as templates for your own query letters.

 Once you have a sales pitch template you’ll become much faster at writing queries.
 You’ll be able to send out more queries, and your success rate will improve.